Coat: Coats, jackets and overcoats

 In the early nineteenth century, Western-style coats were divided into under-coats and overcoats.
-The term "under-coat" is now archaic but denoted the fact that the word coat could be both the outermost layer for outdoor wear (overcoat) or the coat is worn under that (under-coat).
+The term "under-coat" is now archaic but denoted the fact that the word coat could be both the outermost layer for outdoor wear (overcoat) or the coat that is worn under that (under-coat).
 However, the term coat has begun to denote just the overcoat rather than the under-coat.
 The older usage of the word coat can still be found in the expression "to wear a coat and tie", which does not mean that wearer has on an overcoat.
 Nor do the terms tailcoat, morning coat or house coat denote types of overcoat.
 Indeed, an overcoat may be worn over the top of a tailcoat.
 In tailoring circles, the tailor who makes all types of coats is called a coat maker.
 Similarly, in American English, the term sports coat is used to denote a type of jacket not worn as outerwear (overcoat) (sports jacket in British English).

-Swedish police women with coats in 1958.
-That was their uniform.
+Swedish police women wearing coats as part of their uniform in 1958.

 The term jacket is a traditional term usually used to refer to a specific type of short under-coat.
 Typical modern jackets extend only to the upper thigh in length, whereas older coats such as tailcoats are usually of knee length.
 The modern jacket worn with a suit is traditionally called a lounge coat (or a lounge jacket) in British English and a sack coat in American English.
 The American English term is rarely used.
 Traditionally, the majority of men dressed in a coat and tie, although this has become gradually less widespread since the 1960s.
 Because the basic pattern for the stroller (black jacket worn with striped trousers in British English) and dinner jacket (tuxedo in American English) are the same as lounge coats, tailors traditionally call both of these special types of jackets a coat.

 An overcoat is designed to be worn as the outermost garment worn as outdoor wear; while this use is still maintained in some places, particularly in Britain, elsewhere the term coat is commonly used mainly to denote only the overcoat, and not the under-coat.
 A topcoat is a slightly shorter overcoat, if any distinction is to be made.
 Overcoats worn over the top of knee length coats (under-coats) such as frock coats, dress coats, and morning coats are cut to be a little longer than the under-coat so as to completely cover it, as well as being large enough to accommodate the coat underneath.

 The length of an overcoat varies: mid-calf being the most frequently found and the default when current fashion is not concerned with hemlines.
 Designs vary from knee-length to ankle-length, briefly fashionable in the early 1970s and known (to contrast with the usurped mini) as the "maxi".

 Speakers of American English sometimes informally use the words jacket and coat interchangeably.